svihila/o-areena/README.md

 ## Installation and running development server:
 - Get your YLE Api credentials from (https://tunnus.yle.fi/api-avaimet)
-- Create config.py with your YLE API credentials (see config.py.example)
+- Create config.py with your credentials (see config.py.example)
 - (Using virtualenv is recommended)
 - `pip install --editable .`
 - `. run_dev.sh`